 Create A+ Emails that Motivate Donors

-Designing and writing an email can seem like a daunting task.
-And when there are a million things to do, it may not seem worth the time and energy.
-However, nonprofits just like any business or consumer brand can’t ignore the importance of email marketing.
+Designing and writing an email can seem daunting.
+When there are a million things to do, it may not seem worth the time and energy.
+However, nonprofits, like any business or consumer brand, can’t ignore the importance of email marketing.
 Whether you’re a small nonprofit just getting started or an established organization, you need a strong email strategy to engage with your supporter base.

 In the webinar, we covered a range of topics including: